Introduction to Arithmetic Groups: Unipotent elements of noncocompact lattices

+Let $N$ be the almost-Zariski closure of the subgroup of~$G'$ generated by all of the unipotent elements of $G'_{\integer}$.
+Since $G/\Gamma$ is not compact, the \lcnamecref{GodementCriterion} implies $N$ is infinite.
+However, $K'$ has no unipotent elements \fullcsee{SSeltRem}{cpct}, so $N \subseteq G$.
+Also, the definition of $N$ implies that it is normalized by the Zariski closure of~$G'_{\integer}$.
+Therefore, the Borel Density Theorem \pref{BDTNotProj} implies that $N$ is a normal subgroup of~$G$.

+Assume, for simplicity, that $G$ is simple \csee{NoROSPf-NotSimpleEx}.
+Then the conclusion of the preceding paragraph tells us that $N = G$.
+Therefore, $G$ is the almost-Zariski closure of a subset of~$G'_{\integer}$, which implies that $G$ is defined over~$\rational$ \ccf{arithlatt->defdQ}.
+Hence, $G_{\integer}$ is a lattice in~$G$, and it is easy to see that it is commensurable to~$\Gamma$ \csee{NoROSPf-GZ=GammaEx}. \end{proof}

-The following corollary is a slight restatement of the result.
-The assumption that $\Gamma$~is arithmetic can be removed (although we will not prove this).
-On the other hand, the assumption that $G$~has no compact factors cannot be eliminated \csee{NonCocpctNoUnip}.
+In the special case where $\Gamma$ is arithmetic, the following result is an easy consequence of \cref{GodementCriterion}, but we will not prove the general case (which is more difficult).
+The assumption that $G$~has no compact factors cannot be eliminated \csee{NonCocpctNoUnip}.

-\begin{thm} Assume that $\Gamma$~is arithmetic, and that $G$~has no compact factors.
-The homogeneous space $\Gamma \backslash G$ is compact if and only if $\Gamma$~has no nontrivial unipotent elements. \end{thm}
+\begin{thm} Assume $G$~has no compact factors.
+The homogeneous space $G/\Gamma$ is compact if and only if\/ $\Gamma$~has no nontrivial unipotent elements. \end{thm}

-The above proof of \cref{GodementCriterion} relies on the fact that $G_{\integer}$ is a lattice in~$G$, which will not be proved in this volume.
-Thus, the reader may be interested in the following example, which illustrates that the cocompactness of~$\Gamma$ can sometimes be proved quite easily from the Mahler Compactness Criterion \pref{MahlerCpct}.
+The above proof of \cref{GodementCriterion} relies on the fact that $G_{\integer}$ is a lattice in~$G$, which will not be proved until \cref{SLnZLattChap}.
+The following result illustrates that the cocompactness of~$G_\integer$ can sometimes be proved quite easily from the Mahler Compactness Criterion \pref{MahlerCpct}, without assuming that it is a lattice.